Mounting buckets to a container

 Mount path: Absolute mount path.
 Use this path to access the directory the bucket will be mounted to.

-Do not use this path for anything other than an empty directory; otherwise, the container initialization may result in an error, and the mounted buckets will become unavailable.
+Do not use this path for anything other than an empty directory; otherwise, container initialization may fail, and the mounted buckets may become unavailable.

 -

 Bucket: Bucket you want to mount.
-Create a new bucket if needed.
+Create a new bucket, if required.

 -

-Directory: Bucket directory that will be mounted to the container.
+Directory: Bucket folder that will be mounted to the container.
 Leave this field empty to mount the entire bucket.

 -